-1.21 The Bank requires that all Borrowers (including grant Beneficiaries), the Executing Agencies and Contracting Agencies, as well as all firms, entities, and individuals bidding for or participating in a Bank-financed project, including, inter alia, Applicants, Bidders, contractors, consulting firms and individual consultants (including their respective officers, employees and agents) adhere to the highest ethical standards, and report to the Bank 13 all suspected acts of fraud or corruption of which it has knowledge or becomes aware, during the selection process and throughout the negotiation or execution of a contract.
+- 1.20 The Bank requires that all Borrowers (including grant Beneficiaries), the Executing Agencies and Contracting Agencies, as well as all firms, entities and individuals bidding for or participating in a Bank-financed project, including, inter alia, Applicants, Bidders, contractors, Consulting Firms and Individual Consultants (including their respective officers, employees and agents) adhere to the highest ethical standards, and report to the Bank all suspected acts of fraud or corruption of which it has knowledge or becomes aware, during the Selection Process and throughout the negotiation or execution of a Contract.
 Fraud and corruption are prohibited.
-Fraud and corruption include acts of (a) corrupt practice, (b) fraudulent practice, (c) coercive practice and (d)collusive practice.
+Fraud and corruption include acts of (a) bribery, (b) extortion or coercion, (c) fraud and (d) collusion.
 The definitions of actions set forth below cover the most common types of corrupt practices, but are not exhaustive.
 For this reason, the Bank shall also take action in the event of any similar deed or complaint involving alleged acts of corruption, even when these are not specified in the following list.
-The Bank shall in all cases proceed in accordance with the established procedure referred to in footnote 13.
-In pursuance of this policy:
+The Bank shall in all cases proceed in accordance with the established procedure referred to in footnote 15.
+In pursuance of this policy: - a) The Bank defines, for the purposes of this provision, the following terms: - i.
+"Bribery" means the offering or giving of anything of value to influence the actions or decisions of third parties or the receiving or soliciting of any benefit in exchange for actions or omissions related to the performance of duties; - ii.
+"Extortion" or "Coercion" meaning the act of obtaining something, compelling an action or influencing a decision through intimidation, threat or the use of force,